 Let’s consider you’ve Rs.
-1 Lakh and more to invest and would like the best possible returns, where would you put the money?
-There’re countless schemes and investment plans that are easily available nowadays.
+1 Lakh and more to invest and would like the best possible returns; where would you put the money?
+There’re countless schemes and investment options that are readily available nowadays.

-However, investing isn’t child’s play or cakewalk as you might imagine.
-If you don’t invest the money properly, chances are you’ll actually end up saving nothing.
+However, investing isn’t child’s play or a cakewalk, as you might imagine.
+If you don’t invest the money properly, chances are you’ll end up saving nothing.
 Why’s that?
-Because of a factor that common investors like you and I are unaware about.
+Because of a factor that everyday investors like you and I are unaware of.

-And this factor is known as Time Value of Money.
+And this factor is known as the Time Value of Money.

-Maybe you’ve heard this term Time Value of Money or TVM for the first time.
-Or you’re unaware how it works with your money.
+Maybe you’ve heard the term Time Value of Money or TVM for the first time.
+Or you’re unaware of how it works with your money.
 Therefore, I’ll explain briefly in simple words.

 The figure can vary slightly depending upon the type of bank where you hold the account and prevailing interest rates.
 Generally, 4.5 percent is taken as the standard interest rate worldwide.

-Actually, beating TVM is like playing a cat and mouse game.
-You need to invest your money in a manner that not only helps you overcome the drop in money value but also need to gain something extra.
+Actually, beating TVM is like playing a cat-and-mouse game.
+You need to invest your money in a manner that not only helps you overcome the drop in monetary value but also helps to gain something extra.
 That means, your Rs.100 shouldn’t be worth only Rs.104.50.
 It should be much higher.

 There’s one major factor to consider before investing your money for higher returns.
 And that’s your current age and the time for which you wish to remain invested.
-The longer you invest, higher the returns, is a myth.
-In fact, investing on wrong schemes won’t help you circumvent to TVM and drop in money value.
+The longer you invest, the higher is returns, is a myth.
+In fact, investing in the wrong schemes won’t help you circumvent TVM and drop in money value.

 1. Invest Money in Debt

-It is the safest investment option and preferred debt instruments are FD’s of Nationalized Banks, Post Offices, and Government Bonds etc.
+It is the safest investment option, and preferred debt instruments are FDs of Nationalized Banks, Post Offices, Government Bonds, etc.

-Let us see how do they operate, function, pay us the interest regularly and return our principles in time.
-They borrow from us at low rates and lend it higher rates to small, big business, corporations, development projects.
+Let us see how they operate, function, pay us the interest regularly, and return our principles in time.
+They borrow from us at low rates and lend it at higher rates to small and big businesses, corporations, and development projects.

-Majority of these borrowers, entrepreneurs, companies, actually perform well, pay interests, and repay loans-principals to banks and still make a profit for themselves.
+The majority of these borrowers, entrepreneurs, and companies, actually perform well, pay interest, and repay loans-principals to banks and still make a profit for themselves.
 That is why all Nationalized Banks, Post Offices, Pay us Interest Regularly and repay our principals without fail and still make a profit.

-Actually our so called Safest Investment Income-Interest paid by Nationalized Banks, Post Offices, is thus created by these borrowers, companies, entrepreneurs, who fulfil some social, economical, echnical, practical, need of man kind efficiently and effectively.
+Actually, our so called Safest Investment Income-Interest paid by Nationalized Banks, Post Offices, is thus created by these borrowers, companies, & entrepreneurs, who fulfill some social, economic, technical, and practical, needs of mankind efficiently and effectively.

 Thus, wealth is created by some kind of entrepreneurship only which adds value for the betterment of society at large.
-More over becoming a banker, a company is necessarily entrepreneurship which creates value by bringing together two needy groups – lenders the people and borrowers the entrepreneurs, businessmen.
+Moreover, entrepreneurship creates value by bringing together two needy groups – lenders, the people, and borrowers the entrepreneurs, and businessmen.

-Banks also finance housing, help customers-home buyers in creating an important asset for them.
-Banks also widen and make faster customer reach by financing vehicles to them.
+Banks also finance housing and help customers-home buyers in creating an important asset for them.
+Banks also widen and make faster customer reach by financing vehicles for them.

-Right from dawn of civilization anywhere and everywhere we see that entrepreneurship alone has bettered human lives by innovating, inventing right from fire, wheel, lever, farming to planes, and robots and so on and adding value for betterment of society at large.
+Right from the dawn of civilization anywhere and everywhere, we see that entrepreneurship alone has bettered human lives by innovating, inventing right from fire, wheels, levers, farming to planes, and robots, and so on, and adding value for the betterment of society at large.

 So, debt is a secure investment option.
-It is when you don’t want to take any risk and want moderate return on your investment, you choose debt.
+It is when you don’t want to take any risk and want a moderate return on your investment you choose debt.
 It is not the best investment plan.

-Let us move further to more investment option.
+Let us move further to more investment options.

 2. Gold Investment Plan

 Gold is a precious metal.
-But, It remains stagnant, static and it is static passive asset.
-100 grams of gold does not increase to 105 grams nor decreases to 95 grams.
-Nor its purity changes from 22 Carat to 24 Carat or vice versa.
+But, It remains stagnant, static and it is a static passive asset.
+100 grams of gold does not increase to 105 grams nor decrease to 95 grams.
+Nor does its purity changes from 22 Carat to 24 Carat or vice versa.

-It does not grow, change, quantitatively nor qualitatively.
-So, investing in Gold is nothing but mere commodity than asset or investment option.
+It does not grow or change quantitatively or qualitatively.
+So, investing in Gold is nothing but a mere commodity than an asset or investment option.

-Price fluctuations in these assets are solely due to the forces of demand and supply and not due to any change in their intrinsic value, real worth.
+Price fluctuations in these assets are solely due to the forces of demand and supply and not due to any change in their intrinsic value.

-But, Gold though a static passive asset is a special commodity because of all its qualities, beauty, indestructibility, condense value, universal acceptance, liquidity and so on.
+But, Gold though a static passive asset is a special commodity because of all its qualities, beauty, indestructibility, condensed value, universal acceptance, liquidity, and so on.

-A jeweller, an entrepreneur adds value to gold by making beautiful ornaments and sells them at a profit.
-But, the same jewellery loses value when brought back for resale.
+A jeweler adds value to gold by making beautiful ornaments and sells them at a profit.
+But, the same jewelry loses value when brought back for resale.

-It has been observed normally that Gold prices shoot up when there is recession; stocks are stumbling, uncertainty, lack of confidence and vice-versa.
+It has been observed normally that Gold prices shoot up when there is a recession; stocks are stumbling, uncertainty, lack of confidence, and vice-versa.

-Statistics regarding Gold prices over last 400 years have established that Gold has always preserved the purchasing power but have given very little real Returns.
+Statistics regarding Gold prices over the last 400 years have established that Gold has always preserved purchasing power but has given very little real Returns.
 Exceptional Returns in patches have been nullified by low or negative returns at other times.

 3. Multibagger Stocks